8,423 total views, 2 views today

 - Using the Power Apps portal we can enable anyone to build responsive websites.

 - Using the Power Apps portal we can engage with external customers and partners.

 - You can extend the power of your solutions to your external customers and achieve amazing results.

 - You can bring all your data together – including Power BI and Power Automate, together with Microsoft Dataverse and enable your users to interact with it anytime, anywhere.

-- Easily accessible from all devices like desktop, tablet, and mobile.
+- Easily accessible from all devices like desktops, tablets, and mobile.

 - Anonymously external users can access the Power Apps portal site.

-- External can login to Power Apps Portal using the LinkedIn, Microsoft Account, other commercial login providers account.
+- External can login to Power Apps Portal using the LinkedIn, Microsoft accounts, and other commercial login providers accounts.